b000rg/fed-maps/README.md

 ## I thought you said this thing shows planet maps!
 You need to use the dropdown box on the right side to tell it which planet map to show.

+All images in this project come from the Federation 2 official website and are distributed with permission from the creator.